Already Have an Account? Sign In ›

 How to Reach Customers by Text Without A2P 10DLC: Use iMessage

-iMessage Business Chat sends messages to customers’ iPhones over the internet (Apple’s infrastructure), not over the carrier SMS network.
+iMessage follow-up sends messages to customers’ iPhones over the internet (Apple’s infrastructure), not over the carrier SMS network.
 So:

-• No A2P 10DLC registration – Apple’s approval process, not carrier vetting.
+• No A2P 10DLC registration – no carrier vetting, no Campaign Registry, no brand approval gate.

-• No multi-week carrier queue – get approved and start texting in days.
+• No multi-week carrier queue – iMessage follow-up on dedicated Apple hardware ships in 1-3 days.

-• No carrier filtering – delivery isn’t subject to the same spam filters as SMS.
+• No carrier filtering – delivery isn't subject to the spam filters carriers apply to SMS.

-• Same outcome – leads and customers get a text-style message in a thread they already use.
+• Same outcome – leads and customers get a text-style message in the Messages app they already use.

-For many US users, iMessage is the default for messaging.
-Reaching them via iMessage instead of SMS still counts as “texting” in practice—you’re just using a path that doesn’t require A2P 10DLC.
+For most US consumers, iMessage is the default for messaging.
+Reaching them via iMessage follow-up instead of SMS still counts as "texting" in practice—you're just using a path that doesn't require A2P 10DLC and doesn't go through the carrier network.

 Steps in practice: